nelknet/Nelknet.Cdktf/README.md

 ### Upgrading an Existing Provider

 To upgrade a provider version:
-1. Update the version in `cdktf.json`
+1. Update the version in `cdktf.json`.
-2. Optionally run `scripts/regenerate.sh` locally to verify the build
+2. Run `dotnet build -p:ForceCodeGen=true` (or `scripts/regenerate.sh`) to refresh the generated surface.
-3. Commit only the `cdktf.json` change and open a PR
+3. Commit the updated `cdktf.json` together with the regenerated files and open a PR.

-Once merged, the automation pipeline detects the version bump, regenerates the code, and pushes the matching commit.

 ## Packaging